brucespang/cs244-website/README.md

 building the website locally: `make`

-uploading changes (make sure you change the username in the makefile): `make upload`
+deploying the website: run `git pull` on the server

 note: this is a new version from previous years